-With more than 660 million users around the globe, LinkedIn is a powerful tool for professionals in every field.
-Networking on LinkedIn is more than just making connections; it’s an active step into the professional world that can help open the door to your dream career if used correctly.
-So, what does correctly mean?
+With more than 800 million users around the globe, LinkedIn is a powerful tool for professionals in every field.
+Networking on LinkedIn is about more than just making connections, however; it’s a step into the professional world that can open doors to your dream career—if it’s utilized correctly, of course.

-At Vaco, we work with candidates and companies every day, helping make meaningful connections.
+At Vaco, we work with candidates and companies every day, helping both make meaningful connections in the hiring world.
 (We even use LinkedIn for networking ourselves.)
 If you’re looking to up your game–and maybe find that next great career opportunity–here are seven tips for successfully networking on LinkedIn.

 Use a professional headshot.

 First impressions are everything!
 Even if your photo isn’t shot in a studio by a professional photographer, it can still be a professional and flattering representation of you.

 First, make sure to dress for success.
 Choose an outfit of solid colors (no busy patterns) that shows up nicely against your chosen background.